crilleengvall/Wordpress-developer-project-portfolio/readme.txt

 Displays a project portfolio for visitors.
 Set customer, image, description, languages and platform for each project.
 == Description ==

-This wordpress plugin adds a custom post type called Project.
+This Wordpress plugin adds a custom post type called Project.
 For every project you can add Customer/Category, Programming languages, Tools and Technologies, project-url, short and long description, Platform and a Project image.
+The projects are displayed in a responsive manner.
+Take a look at the <a href="https://wordpress.org/plugins/developer-project-portfolio/screenshots/">screenshots</a> to get a better understanding.

 It also adds a TinyMCE editor plugin making it easy to add your projects, sorted by Customer/Category, to your page.

+= Example =
+Take a look at <a href="http://www.christianengvall.se/projects/">christianengvall.se</a> to see an example of how it is used.

+= Contribute =
+<a href="https://github.com/crilleengvall/Wordpress-developer-project-portfolio">Development happens at GitHub.</a> Pull requests are very welcome.

 = Translations =
 * Swedish (sv_SE)